felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 I would suggest you give non-fiction a try if you have not already.
 By non-fiction, I mean a book that discusses a subject anchored in reality.
 It can be a history book, a book focused on a specific topic, or even a biography.
-Non-fiction books are not boring: they are also filled with stories.
+Non-fiction books are generally not boring: they are also filled with stories.
 What's convenient in non-fiction is that the stories told really happened.
 Thus, the lessons one can learn from them are much more obvious.
 There is less interpretation to be made.